Idearia/wp-tests/README.md

-A simple class to do PHPUnit tests in WordPress.
+Defines the class `WordPressTestCase` to do PHPUnit tests in WordPress, with logging support.

 # Usage